wiedymi/mediabunny/docs/guide/media-sinks.md

 	- `'contain'` will contain the entire image within the box while preserving aspect ratio.
 This may lead to letterboxing.
 	- `'cover'` will scale the image until the entire box is filled, while preserving aspect ratio.
 - `rotation`\
 	The clockwise rotation by which to rotate the raw video frame.
 Defaults to the rotation set in the file metadata.
-Rotation is applied before resizing.
+Rotation is applied after cropping and before resizing.
 - `poolSize`\
 	See [Canvas pool](#canvas-pool).